pat-marty/the-local-ibex-source/content/en/docs/hiking/muttseehuette_sac.md

 <p align="center">
   <img src="IMG_1266.JPG" alt="" class="portrait">
-  <em>There are some pretty neat little side tunnels you can explore here as well.
+  <em>There are some pretty neat little side tunnels we explored here as well.
 This particular one lets you go onto the dam at the end of the Limmerensee.</em>
 </p>

 <p align="center">